GoogleChromeLabs/chromeos_smart_card_connector/README.md

 # Smart Card Connector App for Chrome OS

-This repository contains sources of the Chrome OS **Smart Card Connector App** (that is distributed at [https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco](https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco)) and the examples for programmatic communication with this App.
+This repository contains sources of the Chrome OS **Smart Card Connector App** (distributed at [https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco](https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco)) and examples how programs can communicate with this app.

 ## Documentation

-The documentation is split into several parts depending on the target audience:
+This documentation is split into several parts for different target audiences:

 * **Are you a Chrome OS user?**